 Therapies to Complement the Treatment of Cancer

 The J is proud to offer two services dedicated to helping people cope with the symptoms and side effects of a cancer experience: Yoga for Cancer and Oncology Massage.
-These services are available for anyone living with cancer and who have spoken with their medical treatment team prior to participating.
+These services are available for anyone who has received a cancer diagnosis of any type and has spoken with their medical treatment team prior to participating.

 “Cancer steals your breath.
 Yoga gives it back.™” – Tari Prinster